-UK Businesses – MTD for VAT
+UK Businesses – MTD for VAT Filing

-The move to digital accounting will remove much of the present systems related to paper records thus reducing errors and giving more time for firms to focus on business operations.
+The move to digital accounting will remove much of the present systems related to paper records, thus reducing errors and giving more time for firms to focus on business operations.

-From 2019, most of the firms with taxable revenue exceeding the VAT limit of £85,000 have been directed to digitalise their VAT records and file returns using software which is in agreement with MTD.
+From 2019, most of the firms with taxable revenue exceeding the VAT limit of £85,000 have been directed to digitalise their VAT records and file returns using software that is in agreement with MTD.

 More than 280,000 firms having VAT revenue less than the limit of £85,000 have already signed upon their own and are enjoying the advantages of using MTD.

 Also, MTD for Self Assessment of Income tax will be needed for unorganized firms and individuals with total revenue from the firm or assets exceeding £10,000 yearly.
 The majority of firms will be given time of two years to make and check this MTD scheme on their own before it is finalised.